gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/tensor__common_8hpp.md

-An operator to add the elements of a tensor to a coordinate.
+An operator to subtract the elements of a tensor to a coordinate.
 This can be useful in some calculations, e.g when calculating the foot of a characteristic.

 **Parameters:**